raspberrypilearning/fetching-the-weather/en/step_4.md

       'weather_stn_name': 'ACRG_ROOF'}]
     ```

-- What you're seeing is the unique ID of the station, its location in the world using `longitude` and `latitude` (You can learn about this in [worksheet2](worksheet2.md)), and the name of the Weather Station.
+- What you're seeing is the unique ID of the station, its location in the world using `longitude` and `latitude` (You can learn about this in [later on](finding-a-station-near-you)), and the name of the Weather Station.

 - For the next part, you're going to need to pick a Weather Station to fetch the weather from.
 Scroll up and down the list and pick a `weather_stn_id` that you'd like to have a look at.